pattarapol-tantechasa/COS30019-Intro-to-Artificial-Intelligence/2B-Machine-Learning/README.md

 3. Find the top 5 routes between site 2000 and site 3002
 4. Print each route with estimated travel time

+### Notes
+- All scripts must be run from the project root directory
+- `K_NEIGHBOURS = 5` in `config.py` controls how many nearest neighbours each site connects to
+- A small number of edges may be skipped if a site has insufficient traffic data
+- Travel time formula derived from the provided PDF on Canvas: `flow = -1.4648375 * speed² + 93.75 * speed`
+- Speed is capped at 60 km/h when flow is below 351 vehicles/hour
+- Each intersection adds a 30 second delay to the travel time

 ## GUI

 A Tkinter-based graphical interface is available with three tabs: